MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/use-case-admin-quarantine.md

         ![quarantine settings.](media/quarantine-settings.png)

         > [!NOTE]
-        > Cloud App Security only detects new SharePoint and OneDrive folders, including if they are set as the admin quarantine folder, after some file activity has been performed in them.
+        > Defender for Cloud Apps only detects new SharePoint and OneDrive folders, including if they are set as the admin quarantine folder, after some file activity has been performed in them.

     1. For Box, the quarantine folder location and user message can't be customized.
-The folder location is the drive of the admin who connected Box to Cloud App Security and the user message is: This file was quarantined to your administrator's drive because it might violate your company's security and compliance policies.
+The folder location is the drive of the admin who connected Box to Defender for Cloud Apps and the user message is: This file was quarantined to your administrator's drive because it might violate your company's security and compliance policies.
 Contact your IT administrator for help.

 ## Next steps